commercetools/merchant-center-application-kit/.changeset/tall-dolls-study.md

 Following breaking changes were introduced in `test-utils`:

 - The deprecated `project.allAppliedMenuVisibilities` option has been removed.
-- The `disableApolloMocks` option has been renamed to `useApolloMocks`.
+- The `disableApolloMocks` option has been renamed to `enableApolloMocks`.
 The behavior is now inverted.
 By default, the Apollo mocks are disabled.
 This is to encourage mocking via [MSW](https://mswjs.io/).
 - The `disableAutomaticEntryPointRoutes` option now defaults to `false`.
 This means that when rendering the `<ApplicationShell>`, you should not use the `render` function but pass the application component using `children`.
 See [changelog](https://github.com/commercetools/merchant-center-application-kit/blob/main/packages/application-shell/CHANGELOG.md#1790) for more information.
 - The deprecated `permissions` option has been removed.
 Use `project.allAppliedPermissions` instead.